miselkrstovic/space-invaders-android/README.md

 # Space Invaders for Android (alpha version)

-An Android implementation of the classical arcade game [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).
+An Android implementation of the classical arcade game [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) written in Java.
 This version is a port of the [Space Invaders for Delphi](https://github.com/miselkrstovic/space-invaders-delphi) project.

 ### Screenshots